-Google’s #MadeByGoogle event today has been, undoubtedly, the most interesting and exciting event of the whole years with devices like Google Pixel 3, Pixel 3XL Google Home Hub, Pixel Slate Tablet and wireless charger being unveiled today at the grand New York event.
-All the devices have integrated Google Assistant which makes your experience super easy and smart.
+Google’s #MadeByGoogle event today has been, undoubtedly, the most interesting and exciting event of the whole years, with devices like Google Pixel 3, Pixel 3XL Google Home Hub, Pixel Slate Tablet and wireless charger being unveiled today at the grand New York event.
+All the devices have integrated Google Assistant, making your experience super easy and smart.

-The Pixel 3 and 3XL released today, have been anticipated with a lot of expectancies and we hope they stand on it.
+The Pixel 3 and 3XL released today have been anticipated with many expectancies, and we hope they stand on it.
 Both the phones feature bigger displays of 5.5-inch (Pixel 3) and 6.3-inch (3XL) respectively, come with OLED screens running edge-to-edge.
 Like their predecessors, Pixel 3 and 3XL have front-facing audio speakers with a promised 40% louder sound experience.
-They are devised with a fingerprint scanner and an added 10W wireless charging feature makes the list.
+They are devised with a fingerprint scanner and an added 10W wireless charging feature makes a list.

-The phones use highly computational photography technique for zooming called Super res Zoom, typically used in satellite imagery to compensate for the lack of optical zoom in most smartphone cameras.
-Google guarantees better low-light photographic experience in its Pixel 3 than any of its earlier releases.
-There is a new feature called Playground bringing in increased reality features into your camera plus a tie with Marvel that allows Iron Man or Hulk to feature in your videos.
-Google Lens is incorporated in the camera so that you can search for objects, texts, business cards, etc directly through the camera.
+The phones use highly computational photography techniques for zooming called Super res Zoom, typically used in satellite imagery to compensate for the lack of optical zoom in most smartphone cameras.
+Google guarantees a better low-light photographic experience in its Pixel 3 than in any of its earlier releases.
+A new feature called Playground brings increased reality features into your camera and a tie with Marvel that allows Iron Man or Hulk to feature in your videos.
+Google Lens is incorporated in the camera so that you can search for objects, texts, business cards, etc., directly through the camera.

-A wireless charger for Pixel 3 which lets the Pixel phones stand in portrait or landscape mode, Pixel stand comes at $79 and is also up for pre-order.
-The charger is powered over USB-C and supports fast charging and is compatible with any Qi device.
-This is more than just a charging stand, as it automatically regulates phone’s UI and switches the phone to Do Not Disturb mode at night.
+A wireless charger for Pixel 3, which lets the Pixel phones stand in portrait or landscape mode, Pixel stand comes at $79 and is also up for pre-order.
+The charger is powered over USB-C, supports fast charging, and is compatible with any Qi device.
+This is more than just a charging stand, as it automatically regulates the phone’s UI and switches it to Do Not Disturb mode at night.
 Featuring a Sunrise mode, this wonderful device can bright up your room with warm colors helping you to welcome the day better.

 The cover art of the music being played on the phone will be displayed on the phone’s lock screen.
 There is a digital photo frame mode associated with Google Photos and the device is compatible with Google’s Nest cameras.
 In short, it turns the smartphone into a Smart Home device with a screen and Google Assistant for any help required.